-GRID vGPUTM is the industry's most advanced technology for sharing true GPU hardware acceleration between multiple virtual desktops-without compromising the graphics experience.
-Application features and compatibility are exactly the same as they would be at the user's desk.
+GRID vGPU is the industry's most advanced technology for sharing true GPU hardware acceleration between multiple virtual desktops-without compromising the graphics experience.
+Application features and compatibility are the same as they would be at the user's desk.

-With GRID vGPUTM technology, the graphics commands of each virtual machine are passed directly to the GPU, without translation by the hypervisor.
+With GRID vGPU technology, the graphics commands of each virtual machine are passed directly to the GPU, without translation by the hypervisor.
 This allows the GPU hardware to be time-sliced to deliver the ultimate in shared virtualized graphics performance.

-Figure 1 Image provided courtesy of NVIDIA Corporation, Copyright NVIDIA Corporation
+Image provided courtesy of NVIDIA Corporation, Copyright NVIDIA Corporation

-4.3.1 vGPU Profiles
+4.5 vGPU Profiles